 Our testing showed that your CFD demo account size is unlimited, and you can add to it anytime.

 We confirmed with the broker’s customer support that you can open up to five demo accounts and reset the balance by contacting them.
-They also stated that no limit exists on the maximum account balance.
+They stated that no limit exists on the maximum account balance.

 Another advantage of BlackBull Markets’ demo account is you can open it with seven different base currencies.